ManamperiOV/ETL-Pipeline-for-Sales-Data/README.md

 # ETL Pipeline for Sales Data with Currency Conversion (GBP to USD)

 ### Description:
-In this project, I developed an ETL pipeline to process and analyze sales data.
-The pipeline extracts data from a PostgreSQL database, performs transformations like currency conversion (GBP to USD using an API), and loads the results into a Pandas DataFrame for analysis.
+In this project, I developed a complete ETL pipeline and built an interactive dashboard using Streamlit to analyze sales data.
+The pipeline extracts sales records from a PostgreSQL database, cleans and transforms the data (including currency conversion from GBP to USD using the exchangerate-api.com API), and presents the insights in a user-friendly web dashboard.

 ### Key features include:
  - Data extraction from a PostgreSQL database using SQLAlchemy.
  - Currency conversion API to convert GBP to USD using exchangerate-api.com API.
  - Data cleaning and transformation of sales data (e.g., calculating total sales).
- - Data visualization and insights (e.g., total sales over time, by country).
+ - Presents the final data in a Streamlit dashboard with: Filters for date range and country, Bar and line charts showing sales over time and by country, Real-time data updates based on selected filters.

 ### Key Skills Learned:
   - Working with SQL databases (PostgreSQL) and SQLAlchemy.
   - Implementing ETL processes for data extraction, transformation, and loading.
   - Using APIs for live data conversion (GBP to USD).
+  - Interactive dashboards with Streamlit
   - Data visualization with Python (Matplotlib, Seaborn).
   - Handling large datasets efficiently with Pandas.

 ### Technologies
-Python, SQL, Pandas, SQLAlchemy, PostgreSQL, Matplotlib, Seaborn
+Python, SQL, Pandas, SQLAlchemy, PostgreSQL, Matplotlib, Seaborn, Streamlit

 ### Dateset
 https://www.kaggle.com/datasets/lakshmi25npathi/online-retail-dataset